smaroukis/quartz/content/Deriving the Noise Gain vs Signal Gain of the Inverting Op Amp.md

 Where the $\frac{-Z_2}{Z_1}$ term is the one we expect for the ideal inverting amplifier.
 Thus the other term is an error term depending on $A_{vo}\beta$.
 For small values of $A_{vo}\beta$, this error term becomes less than 1, decreasing our overall gain.

 This shows the effects of non infinite open loop gain of the op-amp.
-This actually becomes important at higher frequencies for unity gain amplifiers as the open loop gain of the op-amp itself decreases and the $A_{vo}\times\beta$ starts to play more of a role.
+This actually becomes important at higher frequencies as the open loop gain of the op-amp itself decreases and the $A_{vo}\times\beta$ starts to play more of a role.

-For example, the LM738 op-amp gives an open loop gain of 100dB = 100,000 at DC which is down to 60dB = 1,000 at 1kHz.
-For example, if $Z_2 = 100k$ and $Z_1 = 1k$ (ideal G = 100, then our error due to finite gain is around -9%.
-If we try to increase $G_{ideal}=\frac{Z_2}{Z_1}$ further to 1,000, we see our error increases to -50%.
-Thus because the open loop gain decreases at higher frequencies, the error due to finite gain increases.
+For example, the LM738 op-amp gives an open loop gain of 100dB = 100,000 at DC which is down to 60dB = 1,000 at 1kHz. if $Z_2 = 100k$ and $Z_1 = 1k$ (ideal G = 100) then our error due to finite gain is around -9%.
+If we try to increase $G_{ideal}=\frac{Z_2}{Z_1}$ further to 1,000, we see our error increases to -50%!
+Since the open loop gain decreases at higher frequencies, the error in the closed loop gain increases.

 ## References